mark-ruddy/neurorecovery/report/report_neurorecovery.md

 In the app's navigation menu, the following sections will be present for users to select between:

 - Instant Exercise Session: Users can choose to start an exercise session immediately.
 This will allow users to complete a video-assisted exercise session without a therapist being present.
 - Scheduled Exercise Session: Users can schedule an exercise session for a specific time and date with a therapist.
-The scheduling will be integrated with Google or Outlook calendar[TODO].
+The scheduling will be integrated with Google or Outlook calendar [20][21].
 - Update User Info: Section for a user to update their information.
 The user may be either a therapist or a patient, and the information requested will depend on this.

-TODO - add image

 ### User Interaction and Experience(UI/UX)
 The NeuroRecovery apps User Interaction and Experience(UI/UX) is intended to be straightforward for the user to navigate and interact with.
 The core of the UI/UX for this app is the toolbar at the top of the screen and the collapsable menu at the left of the screen.
 These two elements will be present in all sections, which provides navigation access and style consistency throughout the entire app.

 In the center-right of the screen, the area not taken up by the toolbar or collapsable menu, is where the content of each section will be displayed.
-This may be a login form with a username and password field, an instant exercise section with [TODO].
-This storyboard visually displays the concept:
+For example this could be a login form with a username and password field.
+This storyboard visually displays this concept:

 ![Menu Navigation Storyboard](images/storyboards/menu_navigation.png)